yury-lysogorskiy/lammps/doc/src/Speed_measure.rst

   skin = more neighbors, more distances to compute before applying the cutoff) and frequency of neighbor list builds (larger skin = fewer neighbor list builds).
+* Proximity of per-atom data in physical memory that for atoms that are close in space improves cache efficiency (thus LAMMPS will by default sort atoms in local storage accordingly)
+* Using r-RESPA multi-timestepping or a SHAKE or RATTLE fix to constrain bonds with higher-frequency vibrations may allow a larger (outer) timestep and thus fewer force evaluations (usually the most time consuming step in MD) for the same simulated time (with some tradeoff in accuracy).

 Factors affecting parallel efficiency (in no specific order):